2021 WTA Finals: Singles

 Ashleigh Barty, Aryna Sabalenka and Barbora Krejčíková were announced as the first three qualifiers on September 20.

 Ashleigh Barty began 2021 by defeating Garbiñe Muguruza in the final of the Yarra Valley Classic, the Australian's first tour event in 11 months.
-After a quarterfinal defeat to Karolína Muchová in the quarterfinals of the Australian Open, Barty defended her title at the Miami Open, won Stuttgart, and reached the final in Madrid, losing only to Aryna Sabalenka and Paula Badosa during that time.
+After a defeat by Karolína Muchová in the quarterfinals of the Australian Open, Barty defended her title at the Miami Open, won Stuttgart, and reached the final in Madrid, losing only to Aryna Sabalenka and Paula Badosa during that time.

 Injury forced her to retire from matches at Rome and the French Open, but Barty rebounded by winning Wimbledon, defeating Karolína Plíšková in the final.
-Barty suffered a shock first-round exit at the Olympics then won the title in Cincinnati.
+Barty suffered a shock first-round exit at the Olympics, then won the title in Cincinnati.
 At the US Open, Barty lost to Shelby Rogers in the third round after serving for the match twice.

-On October 23, Barty withdrew from the WTA Finals, citing the toll of spending 8 consecutive months away from home.
+On October 23, Barty withdrew from the WTA Finals, citing the toll of spending eight consecutive months away from home.

 Aryna Sabalenka qualified at the WTA Finals for the first time in singles.

 Aryna Sabalenka carried her dominant form from the end of 2020 into the start of 2021, winning the first tournament of the year in Abu Dhabi.
 A string of three-set losses followed: to Serena Williams in the Australian Open fourth round, to Muguruza in Doha and Dubai, and to Barty in Miami and the final of Stuttgart.
 Sabalenka avenged the losses to Barty in the final of Madrid to claim the biggest title of her career.
 Sabalenka was upset in the third round of the French Open by eventual finalist Anastasia Pavlyuchenkova.
 She reached her first Grand Slam semifinal at Wimbledon, losing in three sets to Plíšková.
-Sabalenka lost in the second round of the Olympics then reached the semifinals at Montréal, falling again to Plíšková.
-Sabalenka reached another semifinal at the US Open but lost to Leylah Fernandez.
+Sabalenka lost in the second round of the Olympics, then reached the semifinals at Montréal, falling again to Plíšková.
+Sabalenka reached another semifinal at the US Open, but lost to Leylah Fernandez.

 After arriving in Indian Wells, Sabalenka tested positive for COVID-19 and was forced to withdraw.
 She accepted a wild card to play in Moscow and suffered only her second straight set loss of the season in the quarterfinals.
-Sabalenka will be making her WTA Finals debut.
+Sabalenka was making her WTA Finals debut.

 Barbora Krejčíková won the French Open.